Presentations of Schutzenberger groups of minimal subshifts: Presentations of pro- V V semigroups

+Throughout this section, we let \pv V be a pseudovariety of semigroups.
+Consider a set $X$ and a binary relation $R$ on the pro-\pv V semigroup \Om XV freely generated by~$X$ \cite{Almeida:2003c}.
+The quotient of \Om XV by the admissible congruence generated by~$R$ is a pro-\pv V semigroup \cite[Proposition~3.7]{Almeida:2003c} which is said to admit the \emph{\pv V-presentation} $\langle X\mid R\rangle_\pv V$.
+In this paper, we are interested in the cases where \pv V is either~\pv G, the pseudovariety of all finite groups, or~\pv S, the pseudovariety of all finite semigroups, the latter serving sometimes as a convenient way to deal with the former.

-The unique continuous endomorphism of $\Om AS$ extending $\varphi$ will also be denoted by $\varphi$.
-We shall use the fact that the monoid \End S of continuous endomorphisms of a finitely generated profinite semigroup $S$ is profinite for the pointwise topology, which coincides with the compact-open topology~\cite[Section~4.3]{Almeida:2005bshort}.
-In particular, this justifies the consideration of the idempotent continuous endomorphism~$\varphi^\omega$.
+We recall that the monoid \End S of continuous endomorphisms of a finitely generated profinite semigroup $S$ is profinite for the pointwise convergence topology, which coincides with the compact-open topology~\cite[Proposition~1]{Hunter:1983}.
+For this reason, for the remainder of the paper we only consider finite generating sets.
+Thus, for $\varphi$ in the profinite monoid $\End{\Om XS}$, we may consider the idempotent continuous endomorphism~$\varphi^\omega$.